-During the COVID-19 crisis and beyond, the neighbourhoods we want to live in are alive with the spirit of mutual aid!
-The neighbourhoods we envision have autonomous, community-led systems in place that help us stay connected, resilient, and resourced in both times of crisis and in times of abundance.
+During the COVID-19 crisis and beyond, the neighbourhoods we envision have autonomous, community-led systems in place that help us stay connected, resilient, and resourced in both times of crisis and in times of abundance.
 In our dream communities, everyone matters and everyone belongs.

 The Davenport Mutual Aid Network hopes to model this vision by inspiring, fostering, and facilitating connection, support, and resource-sharing through a network of “neighbourhood pods” in Toronto’s Davenport riding.
 As individual pods, we connect neighbours with each others’ support in the spirit of mutual aid.
 As a network, Davenport Mutual Aid helps pods proliferate and supports pod leaders by offering resources, templates, and weekly check-ins where we can learn from each other.
 We hope that the resources and supports found in this network might help pod leaders ensure that the needs of our neighbours who are being most impacted by the pandemic* are prioritized in our work.